 If that isn’t big enough for you, the permanent collection at ARoS includes the lobby-filling, fifty metre Valkyrie Ran by Joana Vasconcelos.
 Sewn and inflated, it is river-goddess as a show-stopper and child-fascinator.

 All this scale and colour is evidently a reaction to the modernist past.
 There used to be a quiet modernist past.
-There used to be a quiet modernist sculpture show along the coast.
-Such works are international, unrooted.
 “It was more traditional modernist sculpture that could be shown anywhere in the world,” Nipper says.
-Hoyersten grants it was a success, “but not in a way we wanted.
+Høyersten grants it was a success, “but not in a way we wanted.
 It had something like half a million visitors, but it didn’t have any impact outside here.
 So we took it down and forced the triennial through.”
 Like I said: Viking.

 Hull’s celebrations range from the ‘Floating Cinema’ showing art films at Hull Marina (7th-10th August) to a free exhibition on Philip Larkin in the university where he was a librarian (ends on 1st October).
 The Royal Ballet reopens in a remodelled New Theatre with mixed bill that will be screened live to five thousand people in Queen’s Gardens on 6th September.